Communication Shorts 04-16-2026

 March Bulletin

-The deadline for the March Printed Bulletin is March 14.
+The March Bulletin is now available!
 Recent issues of the Bulletin are available on the Program Books and Information Page in the communications section.

-Seeking Someone
+Seeking Someone?

 Do you, your child, or your grandchild have some knowledge of WordPress?
 (For those unfamiliar, WordPress is an open-source content management system (CMS) that allows users to create, manage, and customize websites without needing advanced coding knowledge.
 The Maine State Grange Website uses it.)
 If so, let’s connect and explore some opportunities.
 I could use a few hours of volunteer help occasionally.